maldoinc/wireup/docs/pages/quickstart.md

 @app.route("/greet/<str:name>")
 @container.autowire  # (1)!
 # Classes are automatically injected based on annotated type.
-# Parameters will be located based on the hint given in their default value.
+# Parameters will be located based on their annotation metadata.
 # Unknown arguments will not be processed.
 def greet(
     name: str,